meta4creations/ditty-news-ticker/readme.txt

 == Upgrade Notice ==

-Added shortcode option to reverse the tick order.
+Added shortcode option to reverse the tick order for rotating tickers.
 Use reverse="1".